Family policy in Japan

 The percentage of births to unmarried women in selected countries, 1980 and 2007.
-As can be seen in the figure, Japan has not followed the trend of other Western countries of children born outside of marriage to the same degree.

 Family policy in the country of Japan refers to government measures that attempt to increase the national birthrate in order to address Japan's declining population.
 It is speculated that leading causes of Japan's declining birthrate include the institutional and social challenges Japanese women face when expected to care for children while simultaneously working the long hours expected of Japanese workers.
 Japanese family policy measures therefore seek to make childcare easier for new parents.

 History

 Prewar policies

 Japanese family policy in the early twentieth century was limited.
 Japanese industrialisation was originally localised in the textile production sector which relied heavily on the participation of women.
 This prompted female workers to campaign for the institution of childcare services for employees.
 In the 1890s, coal mines and spinning factories introduced daycare centers (kōjō takujisho) for their workers.
 These early daycare centers were directed towards low-income families and did not offer educational services.
 They were also primarily run privately by individuals or interest groups who were given government subsidies.

 The Japanese government frequently introduced reforms during periods of rapid industrialisation and war, but slowed its efforts during times of peace.
 The Russo-Japanese War (1904-1905) caused the prevalence of daycare centers to increase to 2,200.
 These 2,200 centers decreased to 18 by 1912.
 The number of daycare centers also fluctuated in correlation with female participation in the workforce.
 As construction slowly replaced textiles and mining as the dominant industry, the workforce became more male-dominated and many daycare centers were closed.

 The Factory Act of 1911 set minimum standards for health and safety by limiting the workday to twelve hours for women and children, as well as introducing a five-week maternity leave policy.
 Its revision in 1923 decreased the work day to eleven hours for women and children, added breaks for nursing women, and extended maternity leave by four weeks of prenatal leave and six weeks of postnatal leave.

 The rice riots of 1917 and 1918 prompted an increase in social spending.
 By 1923, 65% of the Home Ministry's social projects budget was distributed to orphanages, clinics, and daycare centers.